-Long story short, I was completely wrong on my LaFleur ancestry (it happens to all of us), and attached the wrong parents to my great-great grandmother Mederese LaFleur (I can thank the 1925 Iowa Census for clearing up my mess).
+Long story short, I was completely wrong about my LaFleur family lineage and attached the wrong parents to my great-great grandmother Mederese LaFleur (I can thank the 1925 Iowa Census for clearing up my mess).

 And what do you know?
 It turns out that Adelor was Mederese’s younger brother!